Joint Waveform Design for MIMO-OFDM DFRC Systems: System model

 In the considered single user MIMO communication, the received signals of all antennas can be processed jointly.
 Therefore, the achievable rate in Eq. (\ref{eqn12}) can be increased.
 The maximum achievable rate of the considered single user MIMO communication system is given by \cite{SHa}

 \begin{footnotesize}

 \end{footnotesize} where $\rm{det}(\cdot)$ denotes the determinant of a matrix.

-Although we focus on the single user communication scenario in this paper, the system model and the following proposed scheme can still be applied in the multiuser scenario, and time division multiple access (TDMA) technique can be used.
+Besides, the proposed scheme can be applied in the multiple communication user scenario, and time division multiple access (TDMA) or orthogonal frequency division multiple access (OFDMA) techniques can be used.